pippyn/icloud3/Readme.md

 The Home Assistant IOS app is all.
 You do not need `Owntracks` or other location based trackers and you do not need  `nmap`, `netgear`, `ping` or any network monitor.
 The `IOS` app will notify Home Assistant when you leave home and iCloud3 will start keeping up with the device's location, the distance to home and the time it will take to get there.

-*Note:* The IOS App settings 'Zone enter/exit', 'Background fetch' and 'Significant location change' location setting need to be enabled.
+*Note:* The IOS App settings `Zone enter/exit`, `Background fetch` and `Significant location change` location settings need to be enabled.

 The `iCloud` platform allows you to detect presence using the  [iCloud](https://www.icloud.com/) service. iCloud allows users to track their location on iOS devices.
 Your device needs to be registered with “Find My iPhone”.